 Brazil Gambling Regulation

-Gambling Legislation imageBrazil is known for being the largest country in Latin America, as well as the most populated one, with more than 207 million individuals living there.
+Gambling Legislation imageBrazil is the largest country in Latin America, and the most populous, with more than 207 million people.
 Brazil consists of 26 states, a single Federal District, and 5,570 municipalities.

-In 2011, Brazil was the sixth-largest economy in the world but its GDP has dropped significantly in the following years, with Brazil currently ranking as the ninth-largest economy in the world.
-Some of the reasons for that include the depreciation of the real against the US dollar, as well as the economic recession that started in 2015.
+In 2011, Brazil had the sixth-largest economy in the world, but its GDP declined in the following years, and Brazil now ranks as the ninth-largest economy.
+Some of the reasons for that include the depreciation of the real against the US dollar and the economic recession that began in 2015.

-In 1941, all games of chance were banned in Brazil and the only legal gambling activities in the country were the state-owned lottery and horse racing betting.
-Since poker is considered a game of skill rather than one depending on chance, it is legal to play.
+In 1941, Brazil banned all games of chance, and the only legal forms of gambling were the state-owned lottery and horse racing betting.
+Because poker is considered a game of skill rather than chance, it is legal.

 The government predicts potential economic growth if the gambling industry is regulated and properly taxed.
-This is why, currently, Congress is in talks for two bills that will introduce new regulations on casinos, bingo halls, online gambling, and lotteries.
-Earlier this year, Deputy Eduardo Bismarck presented a new bill that was aiming to introduce several changes to the current General Tourism Law , including casino hotels in the list of tourism providers of services in Brazil.
+That is why Congress is currently discussing two bills that would introduce new regulations on casinos, bingo halls, online gambling, and lotteries.
+Earlier this year, Deputy Eduardo Bismarck presented a bill aimed at amending the current General Tourism Law, adding casino hotels to the list of tourism service providers in Brazil.

-These are not the first steps towards gambling regulation taken by the government of Brazil.
-In 2018, Law No. 13,756 was introduced, bringing some significant changes to the gambling scene in the country.
-Prior to that law, sports betting was also illegal in Brazil but since it came into effect, fixed-odds sports betting was legalized in the country.
-That led to several sportsbook operators welcoming punters from Brazil.
+These are not the first steps toward gambling regulation in Brazil.
+In 2018, Law No. 13,756 was introduced, bringing significant changes to the country’s gambling scene.
+Before that law, sports betting was illegal in Brazil, but once it took effect, fixed-odds sports betting became legal.
+This change led several sportsbook operators to accept Brazilian players.

 Gambling Regulation in Brazil

-casino-regulation-licenceEver since all games of chance were banned in Brazil in 1941, the gambling market in the country has been pretty much unregulated for more than 70 years.
-While bingo and slot machines were legalised in 1993, they got banned yet again in the mid-2000s.
-This is why the regulation of the gambling sector in Brazil is still in its early stages and most of that industry is still not regulated.
+casino-regulation-licenceSince all games of chance were banned in Brazil in 1941, the country’s gambling market has remained largely unregulated for more than 70 years.
+Although bingo and slot machines were legalized in 1993, they were banned again in the mid-2000s.
+As a result, regulation of the gambling sector in Brazil is still in its early stages, and most of the industry remains unregulated.

-Although the word ‘game’ is present in the Civil Code of Brazil, there is no specific definition for it.
-Despite that scholars have provided several definitions of ‘game’ and ‘bet’ throughout the years.
-It can be concluded that while the result of a game depends on the actions taken by participants, the outcome of a bet is not related to the actions of the parties that are involved.
-Even though this difference between games and bets has not been expressed in any law, it is accepted and applied by many.
+Although the word ‘game’ appears in the Civil Code of Brazil, it is not specifically defined.
+Nevertheless, scholars have offered several definitions of ‘game’ and ‘bet’ over the years.
+Generally, while the result of a game depends on the actions taken by participants, the outcome of a bet is unrelated to the actions of the parties involved.
+Even though this distinction has not been codified in law, it is widely accepted and applied.

 Games of Chance